 Students placed on academic restriction must meet with an academic advisor before registering for courses.
 Academic Restriction will continue until the student's cumulative GPA increases above the level indicated on the Academic Progress Table or if the student maintains a 2.00 GPA for the subsequent term.

 After a student is on Academic Restriction for one semester and does not achieve the minimum GPA as listed on the Academic Progress table during the next semester of enrollment, the student will then be placed on academic suspension.

 Students will not be placed on Academic Suspension at the end of any review period in which they have achieved a GPA of 2.00 or higher.

 Students placed on Academic suspension after the spring or summer semesters will not be allowed to re-enroll until the following winter semester.
 Students placed on Academic Suspension after the fall or winter semesters will not be allowed to re-enroll until the following summer semester.

 Students will have a one-time only appeal of suspension status.
 These students will need to meet with an advisor to create a plan on how they will get in good academic standing.
 If student does not follow plan they will go into suspension the following semester.

 - Students must see an advising staff member to request re-enrollment.

-- Students who are removed from Academic Suspension will be on Academic Restriction and may not register for more than seven (7) credits until they earn status of Good Standing.
+- Students who are removed from Academic Suspension will be put back on Academic Restriction and most meet with an advisor before registering for courses.

 Alternative Instructional Delivery Modes

-Four degree programs can be completed entirely online: General Studies, Business Administration, Computer Information Systems, A.A.S.; and Communication Studies, A.A.
+Four degree programs can be completed entirely online: Accounting, A.A.S.; Business Administration, A.S.; Computer Information Systems, A.A.S.; and Communication Studies, A.A.

 As a member of Maryland Online (MOL), the College participates in course sharing with other community colleges in Maryland, providing students the opportunity to take classes throughout the state without leaving Harford County.